Hendrick Motorsports: ARCA Racing Series

+Car No. 5 history

+In 1985, Hendrick fielded the No. 5 car for one race at IRP with Brett Bodine as the driver.
+He won the pole and finished 25th after engine issue.

+In 2004, development drivers Blake Feese, Boston Reid, and Kyle Krisiloff ran a combined eight races in ARCA in the No. 5 car fielded by Bobby Gerhart Racing.
+Feese scored a win at Nashville, while Krisiloff scored a victory at Chicagoland Speedway.

+Car No. 5 results

+Car No. 7 history

+In 2004, Boston Reid ran the No. 7 Chevy fielded by Bobby Gerhart Racing at Talladega.
+He finished 23rd.

+Kyle Krisiloff ran the No. 7 Bobby Gerhart Racing Chevy in 14 races in 2005, with sponsorship from Ditech.com and Delphi.
+Krisiloff scored three top-fives and five top-tens.

+Car No. 7 results

 Car No. 9 history

-In 2012, Hendrick began fielding the No. 9 Chevrolet for development driver Chase Elliott, with father Bill Elliott as the listed owner and sponsorship from Aaron's, Inc. Longtime HMS crew chief Lance McGrew served as the team's crew chief.
+In 2012, Hendrick began fielding the No. 9 Chevrolet for development driver Chase Elliott, with father Bill Elliott as the listed owner and sponsorship from the Aaron's Company.
+Longtime Hendrick Motorsports crew chief Lance McGrew served as the team's crew chief.
 Elliott made his debut at age 16 at Mobile International Speedway, scoring a pole and six top tens in six races.

 Elliott returned to the team in 2013, scoring his first career win at Pocono Raceway.
-Elliott, at age 17, became the youngest superspeedway winner in ARCA Racing Series history, beating fellow 17-year-old Erik Jones.
+Elliott, at the age of seventeen, became the youngest superspeedway winner in ARCA Racing Series history, beating fellow 17-year-old Erik Jones.
 Elliott scored four top tens, including the win at Pocono, in five races in 2013.

 Elliott ran the 2014 ARCA season opener at Daytona, in order to gain NASCAR approval to run the Nationwide Series race the next week.
-Sponsored by HendrickCars.com and NAPA Brakes, Elliott was involved in a 15-car crash on the 13th lap.
-In spite of that, Elliott finished 9th, and NASCAR approved him to run on superspeedways; he would go on to win the Nationwide Series Championship.
+Sponsored by HendrickCars.com and NAPA Brakes, Elliott was involved in a fifteen-car crash on the thirteenth lap.
+In spite of that, Elliott finished ninth, and NASCAR approved him to run on superspeedways; he would go on to win the Nationwide Series Championship.

+Car No. 9 results

+Car No. 15 history

+In 1986, Hendrick fielded the No. 15 car for one race at Atlanta with Brett Bodine as the driver.
+He won the pole and finished second.

+In 1991, Rick Hendrick drove the No. 15 Tide car at Heartland Park Topeka.
+He started third and finished 23rd after a braking issue in his only career ARCA start.